Quantcast

 As black voices are being amplified exponentially, we are discovering more talented creatives who have made it their business to leave their mark on the world.
 The conversation around black lives, dreams, opportunities, jobs and so much more seems different this time.
 Thanks to Big Rona, the world has had no other option than to sit still and take heed.
 Now, I would rather not be amid a global pandemic and civil unrest at the same damn time but sometimes divine intervention is what it takes.

-Without coronavirus, we wouldn't have a better sense of community, insane appreciation for essential workers, reduced carbon emissions, along with a slew of other benefits.
-Relatedly, I have treasured the amount of exposure of dope black folk that the stillness has ushered in.
+Without corona, we wouldn't have a better sense of community, an insane appreciation for essential workers, reduced carbon emissions, along with a slew of other benefits.
+Relatedly, I have treasured the amount of exposure to dope black folk that the stillness has ushered in.

 We had the opportunity to speak with two handbag designers who are sending real messages through their work.
 Ahead, find out what it means to be a black designer in this climate, their "why" and what inspired their latest creations.